dwyl/learn-docker/README.md

 your apps on any infrastructure.

 ## Why?
-Using Docker has advantages similar to those of running a virtual machine but containers are more lightweight and have less overhead/hassle.
 Have you ever struggled to get your developer environment set up as a new user on an existing project?
 Or have you ever had difficulty reproducing a bug or error that another team member is experiencing?
 Or that only exists in your production